Building better energy together

 Section 1 – About CGN and EDF Energy

 1. Who is developing Bradwell B?

-China General Nuclear Power Corporation (CGN) and EDF Energy are partnering to develop proposals for a new nuclear power station at Bradwell-on-Sea, Maldon in Essex.
+CGN and EDF Energy are partnering to develop proposals for a new nuclear power station at Bradwell-on-Sea, Maldon in Essex.
 Together they are also developing plans for Sizewell C in Suffolk and are currently building a nuclear power plant in Somerset called Hinkley Point C

 It is proposed that Bradwell B will be developed with a third-generation pressurised water reactor called UK HPR1000, similar to the current Sizewell B reactor in Suffolk.